MS-Izoku/CC3D-ReactUI/README.md

 # CC3D Challenge UI
 This is where we can use the C# API that we made as a companion application, which both connect to the same Firebase Store.
 This is a baseline React application using Firebase's own packages, as well as integration with the firebase online UI (from their website).
 This acts as the entrypoint to the API application written in C#, which is run elsewhere (as it would be in a development setting, since front and backend servers should be seperate to a degree unless using MVC or similar archetecture).

+Due to the simple nature of this SPA, there will be no router or routing, rather all aspects of the simple application will be done using State Management.
+If there were to be multiple pages in this web context, there would need to be either a cookie or an item in localStorage (the less-safe option) that represents user data for authentication purposes.

 ## Components
 Due to the nature of how Async code works, there are actually a few requests that need to be made independently.
 Each of these requests involve a single component, as well as the firebase integration in our base file.